Skip to main content

 1. Open Desktop Modeler.

-2. Click Create a new diagram in Camunda 8, and name your diagram Process payments with an id of process-payments.
+2. Click Create a new diagram in Camunda 8.

 2. Script/Result variable: totalWithTax